molgenis/molgenis/docs/guide-emx.md

 ability to tag the data referring to the tags sections, described below

 #### validationExpression
-Magma JavaScript validation expression that must return a bool.
+Validation expression that must return a bool.
 Must return true if valid and false if invalid.
 See the [Expressions](guide-expressions.md) section for a syntax description.

 #### visible
 true/false to indicate whether the attribute can be seen by users.
-Can also contain a Magma JavaScript expression to dynamically decide if the attribute should be shown or not.
+Can also contain an expression to dynamically decide if the attribute should be shown or not.
 See the [Expressions](guide-expressions.md) section for a syntax description.

 #### defaultValue
 value that will be filled in in the forms when a new entity instance is created.
 For mref and categorical_mref, this should be a comma separated list of ids.
 For categorical and xref this should be the id of the refEntity.
 For bool should be true or false.
 For datetime should be a string in the format YYYY-MM-DDTHH:mm:ssZZ.
 For date should be a string in the format YYYY-MM-DD.